Search Bible Outlines and commentaries

 1. Positive: Stay on the Same Page

-“that you all agree”
+that you all agree

-Goins: The first positive appeal is that they agree, or literally, that they all speak the same thing.
+Doug Goins: The first positive appeal is that they agree, or literally, that they all speak the same thing.
 This term is an idiom from classical Greek.
 It was always used to describe political parties or communities that were free from factions; all agreed on what the party platform was, and there was no competition.
 We commonly hear the same kind of language today from Democrats and Republicans who call for party unity, because disunity undermines their effectiveness.
 So Paul is calling the Corinthian Christians to make up their differences and let go of their party slogans.

-MacArthur: For a local church to be spiritually healthy, harmonious, and effective, there must, above all, be doctrinal unity.
+John MacArthur: For a local church to be spiritually healthy, harmonious, and effective, there must, above all, be doctrinal unity.
 The teaching of the church should not be a smorgasbord from which members can pick and choose.
 Nor should there be various groups, each with its own distinctives and leaders.

-2. Negative: Avoid Choosing Up Sides
+1. Negative: Avoid Choosing Up Sides

-“and that there be no divisions among you”
+and that there be no divisions among you

-3. Positive: Exercise Common Discernment
+1. Positive: Exercise Harmonious Discernment

-“but that you be made complete in the same mind and in the same judgment.”
+but that you be made complete in the same mind

 MacArthur: The basic idea is that of putting back together something that was broken or separated so it is no longer divided.
 The term is used in both the NT and in classical Gr. to speak of mending such things as nets, broken bones or utensils, torn garments, and dislocated joints.
 Cf. Ro 16:17; Php 1:27.